AZTREONAM injection, powder, lyophilized, for solution

 For Bolus Injection

-The contents of an aztreonam for injection vial should be constituted with 6 to 10 mL Sterile Water for Injection, USP.
+The vial contents should be constituted with 6 mL to 10 mL Sterile Water for Injection, USP.

 For Infusion

-If the contents of vial are to be transferred to an appropriate infusion solution, each gram of aztreonam should be initially constituted with at least 3 mL Sterile Water for Injection, USP.
+If the vial contents are to be transferred to an appropriate infusion solution, each gram of aztreonam should be initially constituted with at least 3 mL Sterile Water for Injection, USP.
 Further dilution may be obtained with one of the following intravenous infusion solutions:

 • Sodium Chloride Injection, USP, 0.9%